 In Harvey Dent's case, the name Two-Face is used exactly once, in reference to an old, derisive nickname given to him by the corrupt cops he used to investigate.

 Anne Hathaway's portrayal of Selina Kyle is never once even referred to as Catwoman, and out-of-universe, even early press releases only referred to her as "Selina Kyle," fueling speculation that she would not be using a secret identity at all in the film.
 The only time "Catwoman" is ever close to being mentioned is a newspaper headline reading "The Cat Burglar Strikes Again" when Bruce is showing Alfred the background information he's pulled up on her.
 This may have become the best-known and most prominent example of the trope, to the point that various bloggers and reviews go out of their way to refer to the character as "Selina Kyle" and not "Catwoman".
-For example:
+This makes sense when you consider the last time the character was referred to as "Catwoman" on screen, and how hard it flopped.

 John Blake, the young police officer who aids Batman throughout the film and is implied to become his successor after Bruce Wayne's apparent death?
 Turns out his Embarrassing First Name is Robin.
 There is no comic character by the name of John Blake, and he never adopts a costumed identity of any kind in the film, with the broadstrokes similarities basically boils down to his backstory as an orphan, his apparent status as Batman's successor, and his vaguely sidekick-like role in assisting Batman throughout the film, making him perhaps the loosest adaptation in the series.